riverrun/openmaize/CONTRIBUTING.md

 Documentation is a very important part of the whole Openmaize package.
-The documentation is not limited to how a module or function works, but also provides, succintly and clearly, more general information related to the aims of this project, such as authentication, authorization, Json Web Tokens, etc.
+The documentation is not limited to how a module or function works, but also provides, succintly and clearly, more general information related to the aims of this project, such as authentication, authorization, JSON Web Tokens, etc.

 If you are contributing documentation that makes any claims, for example,